Last update: Wed Oct 3 17:28:26 2007 ... Thu Aug 26 06:52:27 2021

 Putting the queue name first here ensures that you'll get a recognizable printer name, rather than a bunch of identical printer models, in the printer chooser panel the next time that you try to print from some application program.
 Complete the job with

-You've successfully added Xerox Phaser 6360DX PS ->
+You've successfully added HP PageWide Color 556dn ->

-Both HP and Xerox now provide universal (also called global) PostScript device drivers that handle all of those vendors' own PostScript printers, as well as many models of their competitors.
+Canon, HP, and Xerox provide universal (also called global) PostScript device drivers that handle all of those vendors' own PostScript printers, as well as many models of their competitors.
 The new drivers should prove more convenient than having to track down a separate driver for each printer model that you use.